spacemeat/humon/README.md

         }
     }

-(Personally, I would place the annotation on the same line as the `player: {`, for clarity.)
+(Personally, I would place the metatag on the same line as the `player: {`, for clarity.)

-If no nodes appear before an annotation, it applies to the trove.
-A great way to begin a Humon file spec is by specifying annotations for the application version or config version for which the file is good.
+If no nodes appear before an metatag, it applies to the trove.
+A great way to begin a Humon file spec is by specifying metatags for the application version or config version for which the file is good.
 Maybe you're developing a code-generation suite cleverly called "hudo", and want to ensure the correct version of the engine is called to consume every model file, even older ones.
-Hudo could look for a version annotation on the trove, before examining any nodes, and use the appropriate engine version to interpret the structure.
+Hudo could look for a version metatag on the trove, before examining any nodes, and use the appropriate engine version to interpret the structure.
 Here we'll reuse the `using V3 = Version<3>;` class from earlier:

     @{ app: hudo, hudo-version: 0.1.1 }
     {